BarbWire-1/curved-text/readme.md

  and can be changed on runtime.

-Due to the structure of the `<symbol><use>` which represents the textElement, there are only a few expectations which are mentioned briefly in [installation and usage](usage.md), where you also find detailed instructions for installing and getting started.\
+Due to the structure of the `<symbol><use>` which represents the textElement, there are only a few expectations.
+Look also the table at the end of [installation and usage](usage.md).\
+ Here you also find detailed instructions for installing and getting started.\

 (For extended examples of usage and syntax, please have a look at the [syntax attachment](snippets.md).)

 Positioning